 #2.)
 Osprey Farpoint 70 Backpack

-While the Nomatic bag is probably the best travel bag out there, they don’t offer anything larger than carry-on size.
+While the Nomatic bag is probably one of the best minimalist travel bags out there, they don’t offer anything larger than carry-on size.

 So if your traveler needs more space (most do), I recommend the Osprey Farpoint 70 backpack.

 A high-quality backpack is a long-term traveler’s best friend.
 It’s literally their “house” and needs to be strong enough to take endless beatings.
 (Imagine lugging a heavy load around the world with a broken strap…not fun).

 Before switching to carry-on only, I used the old version of the Osprey Farpoint 70, and over the past 4 years of rough use, it has proven virtually indestructible.

 #3.)
 Shacke Pak Packing Cubes